Jeremy Heywood

 Jeremy John Heywood, Baron Heywood of Whitehall, GCB, CVO (31 December 1961 – 4 November 2018) was a British civil servant who served as Cabinet Secretary to David Cameron and Theresa May from 2012 to 2018 and Head of the Home Civil Service from 2014 to 2018.
 He served as the Principal Private Secretary to Prime Ministers Tony Blair and Gordon Brown from 1999 to 2003 and 2008 to 2010.
 He also served as Downing Street Chief of Staff and the first Downing Street Permanent Secretary.
-After he was diagnosed with lung cancer, he took a leave of absence from June 2018, and retired on health grounds on 24 October 2018, receiving a life peerage; he died a fortnight later on 4 November 2018.
+After he was diagnosed with lung cancer, he took a leave of absence from June 2018, and retired on health grounds on 24 October 2018, receiving a life peerage; he died 11 days later on 4 November 2018.

 Early life and education

 Heywood was born on 31 December 1961 in Glossop, Derbyshire, England.
 His parents were Peter Heywood and Brenda Swinbank, who met as teachers at Ackworth School in West Yorkshire, one of a few Quaker educational establishments in England.

 Heywood was educated at the private Quaker Bootham School in York, where his father taught English.
 He studied history and economics at Hertford College, Oxford (where he was later made an Honorary Fellow), graduating with a Bachelor of Arts (BA) degree in 1983.
-He later studied economics at London School of Economics and was awarded Master of Science degree from University of London in 1986.
+He later studied economics at London School of Economics and received his Master of Science in 1986.
 He also attended the Program for Management Development at Harvard Business School in 1994.